-This is an excerpt of a document that was written on an Olympia manual typewriter and circulated by John L in New York City in 1976.
-There is nothing at all in this work that does not apply today.
-John’s sobriety date is February 1968.
+This article was originally written on an Olympia manual typewriter and circulated in New York City in 1976.

 All too many AA meetings end with a group recitation of the “Lord’s Prayer” (also known as the “Our Father”), a prayer peculiar to the Christian religion.
 This practice is wrong – contrary to the spirit of AA unity, and in obvious violation of the Third Tradition and the AA Preamble.

 AA members can believe in anything they wish, including the fables of the Christian religion, but they have no right to exclude freethinkers from full membership in the AA fellowship.
 And we atheists and agnostics are not the only ones involved.
 There are also Jews, Moslems, Buddhists, Hindus, and many others who are recovering alcoholics.

 The AA Preamble states: “AA is not allied with any sect, denomination, politics, organization or institution.”
 This is clear enough.
 If anyone claims that the habitual recitation of the so-called Lord’s Prayer does not violate the AA Preamble, then he has the obligation to explain what the Preamble secretly means, as opposed to what it so clearly says.

 The Third Tradition says: “The only requirement for AA membership is a desire to stop drinking.”
 It does not say, “first-class membership for Christians, second-class membership for everyone else.”
 It is true that no one is “forced” to say the “Lord’s Prayer”.
 The fact remains that someone who is not a Christian is forced into either dishonestly saying something he doesn’t believe, or feeling left out as everyone else in the room participates in a Christian prayer ritual.
 This is unfair and unnecessary.